Scalability Considerations for Impala

 WARNINGS: Spilling has been disabled for plans that do not have stats and are not hinted to prevent potentially bad plans from using too many cluster resources.
 Compute stats on these tables, hint the plan or disable this behavior via query options to enable spilling.

-the memory usage is not exorbitant.
-You have set an artificial constraint through the
+efficiently so that the memory usage is not exorbitant.
+You have set an artificial

 Try the query again, and confirm that it succeeds.
 Examine the